How to Remove Earwax

 March 29, 2021

 Earwax plays a vital role in the healthy functioning of your ear canals.
 But too much can cause hearing difficulties, pain and discomfort, and too little means that little bits and pieces of debris aren’t swept out of your ear regularly.
-In this blog post we have a look at what earwax is, why you need it, and how you can help earwax do its job with just a little bit of management.
+Earwax blockage can cause some loss of hearing and pain.
+In this blog post, we have a look at what earwax is, why you need it, and how you can help earwax do its job with just a little bit of management.

 What is earwax?